prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/deploy/README.md

 5. Find all <DOCKER_ACCOUNT> and replace all with your docker account/repository.

+7. Find all <CONNECTIVITY_SERVICE_SECRET> and replace all with your connectivity secret name.

-6. Find all <RELEASE_NAME> and replace all with your Helm Chart's release name.
+8. Find all <RELEASE_NAME> and replace all with your Helm Chart's release name.
 This can be any name of your choice.

-7. Edit the following for function deployment
+9. Edit the following for function deployment

-8. Replace gitusername with encoded username.
+10. Replace gitusername with encoded username.

-9. Replace gitpassword with encoded password.
+11. Replace gitpassword with encoded password.

-10. Replace giturl with url of your git repository.
+12. Replace giturl with url of your git repository.

-11. Replace gitbranch with the name of your branch.
+13. Replace gitbranch with the name of your branch.

-12. Run the following command to deploy your application
+14. Run the following command to deploy your application

     ```shell
     helm upgrade --install <RELEASE_NAME> ./chart -n <NAMESPACE>